Open spaces, warm welcome and safe holidays this winter in Trentino

 These numbers show that there are many choices for less sporty skiers and tourists and that the chances of ending up in a crowd of people can be limited.
 That being said, even here in Trentino, where there is a lot of open space, crowds and queues can form.

 That is why we are continuing to work hard to ensure everyone’s safety, even during the winter, to make your holiday in Trentino a time dedicated to nature, to having fun and to carefree relaxation.
-On the ski slopes and in the hotels, snow lodges, ski buses and the restaurants of the coolest ski resorts, you will feel safe because we have set detailed protocols in place.
+On the ski slopes and in the hotels, snow lodges, ski buses and the restaurants of the coolest ski resorts, you will feel safe because we have set detailed protocols in place, waiting for the 7th January, when the lifts will open again.

 We look forward to seeing you in the same way that we look forward to the first snowfall, confident in our ability to guarantee you not only the welcome we have always taken pride in extending, but also the chance to enjoy your holiday so you can recharge in nature and with the people you love.